 Whereas the NHS and charitable models increasingly use CBT and deviant variations of psychotherapy-counselling that promotes ‘short-term’ work, The Koan Practice was formed as a space where psychotherapist and counselling clinicians can carry on doing work beyond surface.
 At Koan, we believe in working with people at a deeper and more sustainable level, empowering clients to achieve a more holistic and enduring solution to the challenges that they face.

 A psychotherapist’s Job starts with listening.
 Everything else comes after that.
 Psychotherapists listen other people’s life stories on a daily basis.
 So, experienced psychotherapists have listened a lot of stories.
 They would have “heard it all”.
 Yet, “good” psychotherapists pay attention to what is unique in each client’s story – the complexity of destress and suffering particular to the individual.
 That’s why therapists need to listen well.
 Therapeutic work in a frame of psychodynamic psychotherapy aims to address the underlying causes of psychological distress rather than inducing behavioural modification.
 Our therapists are trained to work on each individual’s own difficulties, to remain objective as well as being supportive and to facilitate communication in a way that helps encourage the client’s insight into the roots of their difficulties.
 After all, we are all unique.
 You are unique.

 Affordable Fees for Open-ended Treatment

 That’s why we have a sliding fee scale.
-Our fees start from £15.00 to £100 per session for once weekly sessions, depending on your income.
+Our fees for one-to-one therapy start from £20.00 up to £100 per session for once weekly sessions, depending on your income.
 So, most of our clients pursue medium to long term treatments because they can and they want to.